 Similarly, Jagger understood Warhol’s genius.
 Upon the latter’s death, Jagger noted that: “the thing that he seemed to be able to do was to capture society, whatever part of it he wanted to portray, pretty accurately.
 That’s one of the things artists do, is show people later on what it was like.
 If you want to be reminded of a certain period, you can look at what Andy was doing then.
 He was very much in tune with what was going on.
 Of course, he was criticised for that, for being sort of trendy.
 But I think some people’s great forte is being so in touch.”

 about the auction

-Featuring works by international artists Andy Warhol, Salvador Dalí, Roy Lichtenstein, Marc Chagall, Joan Miró, Henri Matisse and Romare Bearden, our Prints & Editions auction will be coming to Waddington’s November 5-10, 2022.
+Featuring works by international artists Andy Warhol, Salvador Dalí, Roy Lichtenstein, Marc Chagall, Joan Miró, Henri Matisse and Romare Bearden, our Prints & Multiples auction will be coming to Waddington’s November 5-10, 2022.

 Make sure you don’t miss this special auction by signing up to our newsletters.

 Frayda Feldman, Andy Warhol Prints: A Catalogue Raisonné 1962-1987.
 (New York City: Distributed Art Pub Inc., 1997) p.
 22-3.